❗ Editor’s note

 Is there a catch to buying with Redfin?

-When you buy with Redfin, you’ll likely be responsible for picking out homes to tour, and different agents will likely show the homes to you.
+Redfin’s buyer rebate is legitimate.
+However, when you buy with Redfin, you’ll likely be responsible for picking out homes to tour, and different agents will likely show the homes to you.

 Buyers who want to find a home without sacrificing the service and support of a traditional agent may find Clever Real Estate a better option than Redfin.
 Clever matches you with top agents from local brokerages, and you can interview as many agents as you want until you find the right fit.
 Eligible buyers can also receive cash back after closing.